 Dream Cast: For the title heroine, I’m choosing Ayase Haruka as Princess Kaguya.
 She’s no stranger to historical dramas having starred in the 2016 Seirei no Moribito as a warrior.
 I think she could bring charisma to the role of a beautiful but strong-willed princess.
 But since there are several male roles in this fairytale, I would choose Shun Oguri and Takeru Satoh.
 And maybe they could tweak the ending so she gets together with one of them. *wink, wink*

 What fairytales do you want to see onscreen?
-Let us know in the comments!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Let us know in the comments!Pin this article to read later!
+And make sure to follow us on Pinterest.